aardappel/lobster/docs/source/language_spec.md

 `==` compares bytes.
 Strings are immutable: indexed assignment is an error.
-The one exception is the byte-writing builtins (`ensure_size`, the `write_*_le` family, `write_substring` and the imgui text inputs), which write into the string they are given in place when it is large enough, visible thru every reference to that string, and return it; when it is too small they return a larger copy.
+The one exception is the byte-writing builtins (`ensure_size`, the `write_*_le` family, `write_substring` and the imgui text inputs), which write into the string they are given in place, visible thru every reference to that string, and return it.
+A write past the end grows the string to end right after what was written (bytes skipped over are 0): in place as well when the string's allocation has room to spare (`string_with_capacity` makes an empty string with room, and a write that had to move a string leaves it with as much room again), otherwise into a larger copy, and other references keep the string as it was.
+The `_back` variants, which write relative to the end, instead grow the string to twice the length they need, with 0 bytes at the front, so what was written keeps its place from the end.
 A string constant (a literal, or a field default that is one) is never written: such a builtin copies it first and returns the copy, so every evaluation of the literal yields its original bytes.

 ### Operators on structs